 - Can the software licences be reallocated to a new organisation?

 - Can existing software be used within the newly acquired company?

 - What opportunities are available to renegotiate licences?

 Important points to remember are:

-- Proactive dialog with software vendors during the merger or acquisition process will result in increased bargaining power and strengthen supplier relationships
+- Proactive dialogue with software vendors during the merger or acquisition process will result in increased bargaining power and strengthen supplier relationships

-- Reactive dialog in response to a software vendor licence audit puts the licensee in a relatively weak position
+- Reactive dialogue in response to a software vendor licence audit puts the licensee in a relatively weak position

 Mergers and Acquisitions: The case for early IT involvement is now available following research to improve post-acquisition integration and assess the financial impact of mergers.